-It is therefore saying that any prayer needs to reflect on this statement - prayer is to cultivate our relationship with God.
+It is therefore, saying that any prayer needs to reflect on this statement - prayer is to cultivate our relationship with God.

-Mgr George Stokes records: "It is the Bishops' Conference's intention that each school day should incorporate a period of time for prayer: whole school; year group; classroom and form.
+The Bishops' Conference recommend that each school day should incorporate a time for prayer: whole school; year group; classroom and form.
 Primary schools, RE departments and Chaplaincies in Secondary schools should develop pupils' experience and understanding of the centrality of prayer in Catholic life.
-All comes from prayer and all is directed to prayer - our life in the presence of God".

-We are indebted to Bishop Thomas McMahon for all his teaching on prayer during his many school visits and presentations to teachers over the years.
-We are also extremely grateful to him for allowing us to incorporate some of his perspectives on prayer in this "Year of Faith" diocesan prayer guidelines to schools.
+We are indebted to Thomas McMahon Bishop Emeritus of Brentwood for allowing us to incorporate some of his perspectives on prayer in this "Year of the God Who Speaks" revised Diocesan prayer guidelines to schools.